galamo/angular-resto-e2e/readme.md

 - how to load the initial data ? if collection is empty? insert data otherwise continue ( dont insert)
 - advanced - implement Edit order page.

+# Homework
+- Create An Angular Page for Reservations.